Samoth69/SentiMail/README.md

 - [Authors](#authors)

 # Features <a name = "features"></a>
-3 types d'analyses sont effectuées sur le mail:
+SentiMail performs three types of analyses on the email:

-### Analyse des métadonnées
+### Metadata Analysis
-- Analyse de l'IP de l'expéditeur
+- Analysis of the sender's IP
-- Analyse du domaine de l'expéditeur
+- Analysis of the sender's domain
-- Analyse du SPF du domaine de l'expéditeur
+- Analysis of the sender domain's SPF

-### Analyse du contenu du mail
+### Email Content Analysis
-- Analyse des liens
+- Link analysis
-- Analyse de l'orthographe
+- Spelling analysis
-- Analyse des mots clés
+- Keyword analysis
-- Analyse de typo-squatting
+- Typo-squatting analysis

-### Analyse des pièces jointes
+### Attachments Analysis
-- Analyse du hash des pièces jointes
+- Analysis of attachment hashes
-- Analyse du type de fichier des pièces jointes
+- Analysis of attachment file types